ElderCenter adult day services

 - Club S.O.D.A. -

 A daily program of Service, Opportunities & Development for Active Young Adults who can benefit from a structured, supervised program, Club S.O.D.A. is designed for members who are developmentally disabled and between the ages of 18 to 49.
-Participants must be able to benefit from socialization and engage in activities such as arts, drama, field trips and parties.
+Participants must be able to benefit from socialization and engage in activities such as arts, drama, field trips, parties,walks, exercises, corn hole and dancing.
 Participants must be able to take care of their own personal care needs, including medication.
-Call (440) 743-4521.
+Call 440-743-4521.